This course is only available for students in the BA Urban Studies programme.

 4 Lectures (compulsory attendance)

-8 Work groups (compulsory attendance)
+8 Tutorials (compulsory attendance)

 The first six weeks will be about theory and more practical experience with GIS, the last six weeks the students will work in small groups on a case study in the Urban Environment and use the obtained knowledge ands skills.
 In the last workgroup the students have to present the chosen method and results of the GIS casestudy (assignment).